statycc/pymwp/docs/choice.md

 ## Determining valid choices

+Choice module calculates and generates a compact representation of analysis derivation result.
-This section gives a high-level description.
+This section gives a high-level description of this process.

 | Input             | Data type   |                                                           |
 |-------------------|-------------|-----------------------------------------------------------|